djungelorm/suplalite/README.md

 suplalite.server
 ----------------

-Library providing a lightweight implementation of supla-server and supla-cloud.
+Provides a lightweight implementation of supla-server and supla-cloud.

-Provides just enough to coordinate a collection of SUPLA devices and clients on a local network.
+Has just enough functionality to coordinate a set of SUPLA devices and clients on a local network.
+Use over the public internet is not recommended.

 This implementation does *not* require/provide:
  - A MySQL database